Niels-NTG/FTLAV/README.md

 <a href="https://raw.github.com/Niels-NTG/FTLAV/master/img/fullgame1.png"><img src="https://raw.github.com/Niels-NTG/FTLAV/master/img/fullgame1.png" /></a>

 ## Usage
+Before you do anything make sure you have FTL: Faster Than Light installed and have downloaded the [latest version of FTLAV from the releases page](https://github.com/Niels-NTG/FTLAV/releases).
+FTLAV is powered by Java, meaning that it can run on any operation system (Mac OS X, Windows, Linux, etc.) that supports Java 7 or higher.
+It’s designed to work with any up-to-data version of FTL for Mac/Linux/Windows, no matter if you bought it from Steam, GOG, ftlgame.com or some other place.
+It’s possible for modded versions of FTL to work with FTLAV, but it might not work for you.

 Start FTL: Faster Than Light; start a new game or continue an existing one.
 Now start FTLAV.
 If it's your first time it will ask where your FTL data is located.
 After this, click ***Open*** and select the file `continue.sav` (this file contains all information regarding your current run).

 If the selected file is valid you will be presented with a second window showing an empty graph.
 In the main window you can select the types of data you want the graph to keep track of.
 You can toggle these on or off at any time without loosing any data.
 Please note that when toggling changes won’t show up instantly, but only when the current gamestate is updated.